MeStrak/made-with-stuff/readme.md

 npm install @strak/made-with-stuff
 ```

 Then add it to the pages or components where you want to display it.
+Font style, etc. will be inherited from your existing css.

 Set *beforetext* and *aftertext* props to configure the text.
 If they are not configured the component will display **Made with ❤ by me** (with random emoji).